Voshod1/System-for-ensuring-the-functioning-of-technical-systems/README.md

 # System-for-ensuring-the-functioning-of-technical-systems

-It's an implementation of a computational algorithm for diagnosing the technical condition system.
+It's an implementation of a computational algorithm for diagnostics of the technical system and esuring it is working properly.
 The work considers a resuscitation vehicle that moves in operating mode, i.e. with a patient on board.
 The patient's life is ensured by medical equipment powered by the onboard network of the resuscitation vehicle.

 Data descryption: